 Leola is a somewhat small town located in the state of Pennsylvania.
 With a population of 7,214 people and two constituent neighborhoods, Leola is the 185th largest community in Pennsylvania.

 Leola real estate is some of the most expensive in Pennsylvania, although Leola house values don't compare to the most expensive real estate in the U.S.

 The education level of Leola citizens is a little higher than the average for US cities and towns: 21.66% of adults in Leola have at least a bachelor's degree.

 The per capita income in Leola in 2018 was $27,487, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $106,512 for a family of four.
+This equates to an annual income of $109,948 for a family of four.
 However, Leola contains both very wealthy and poor people as well.

 Leola is a somewhat ethnically-diverse town.
 The people who call Leola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leola residents report their race to be White, followed by Asian.
 Leola also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.57% of the town’s residents.
-Important ancestries of people in Leola include Irish, English, Italian, and Swiss.
+Important ancestries of people in Leola include German, Irish, Swiss, Pennsylvania German, and Italian.

 The most common language spoken in Leola is English.
-Other important languages spoken here include West Germanic languages and Spanish.
+Other important languages spoken here include German/Yiddish and Spanish.